Dimitris-Klis/Jimms-Prefs/README.md

   JimmsPrefs.SetFloat("RandomFloat", 1.5f);
 ```
 <br>
 However, this system has some extra features!
-For example, you can now store more variable types directly!<br><br>
+Most importantly, you can now store more variable types directly!<br><br>

 *No more boolean to int conversion nonsense!*